News

 Ellen performs surgery on a dog

 In 2017, she traveled to the Pueblo of Laguna Native American Reservation in New Mexico to volunteer at a clinic.
-She’s pictured at the left performing a spay/neuter surgery on a dog.
-She also continues to donate her time and expertise at several shelters and vaccine clinics in the Washington, D.C. area.
+She’s pictured at the left performing a spay surgery on a dog at a clinic in Mexico in 2014.

 “I continue to do this work not only because it allows me to use my degree, but because I’m able to help people and animals in need.”